 ½ cup creamy feta (about 2 ounces)

 ½ cup + 1 Tbsp Round Pond Infused Garlic Olive Oil

 2 teaspoons aged balsamic vinegar or homemade balsamic reduction

 3 sprigs fresh thyme 10 small parsley leaves

-Heat oven to 400°F. Stem and halve figs and put into a cast iron skillet or oven-safe dish.
+Heat oven to 400°F. Stem and halve figs and put into a cast-iron skillet or oven-safe dish.
 Scoop a tablespoon of olive oil out of the feta mixture and drizzle over the figs. Coat each fig with a bit of balsamic and sprinkle with salt.
-Tuck in the chunks of feta.
-Toss on the thyme sprigs, and put them in the oven.
+Tuck in the chunks of feta and toss on the thyme sprigs and put them in the oven.
 Check after 15 minutes, as the figs will cook quickly.
 Don’t let them completely fall apart!
 When they’re quite jammy and releasing their juices, remove from the oven and turn on broiler.
 Broil for a minute or two until the figs and feta are just starting to brown.
 Remove from the oven.
 Cool for a few minutes.

 Pick out thyme sprigs and use your fingers to sprinkle the crispy leaves down over the figs. Discard sprigs.
 Garnish with mint or parsley leaves.
 Serve with toasted baguette rubbed with fresh garlic or your favorite hearty cracker.